4hel/groundup/README.md

 # Programming From The Ground Up

-Exercises for the [book](https://4hel.github.io/book/groundup.html) on introduction to Programming using Linux Assembly Language.
+This [book](https://4hel.github.io/book/groundup.html) teaches programming using Linux Assembly Language.

-This is 32-bit assembler.
-It is not state of the art, but does the purpose of teaching how the machine works.
+The Exercises are written in 32-bit x86 assembler.
+This is kind of obsolete but does the purpose of teaching how the machine works.

 ## Table of Exercises